GoVisio/visio-sdk-samples/Server-to-Server-Communication/readme.md

 Once created, copy your key + secret in backend/helpers.js, the keys will be used to generate a [Json Web token (JWT)](https://jwt.io/) to authenticate your company

+You'll also need to copy your public apiKey in components/visio-sdk.js `Visio.init()` method, to initialise the client sdk

 ### API documentation

 The documentation for the APIs & the client-side SDK can be found at [docs.vis.io](http://docs.vis.io/)